 Javascript Calendar, there sure are a ton of these all over the Internet.
 So I figured to do something a little different.
-This is a small experiment of mine to create a Javascript Events Calendar progressive web app – That’s right, this is a serverless, installable web app that works even when the user is offline.
+This is a small experiment of mine to create a Javascript Events Calendar progressive web app – That’s right, a serverless, installable web app that works even when the user is offline.
 Read on!

 TABLE OF CONTENTS